Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Combined linear response

-Let us investigate the temporal behaviour of $\Phi_{1k}$ in some detail.
-Fig.~\ref{fig:Phi1k_vs_t} plots $\Phi_{1k}$ in units of $n_e e h_{\kappa 0}/\epsilon_0 k^2$ as a function of time (in units of $1/k\sigma$) for $s=0$, i.e., an initial Dirac delta pulse in $v$, for eight different values of $\nu_\rmc/k\sigma$ as indicated and for three different values of $\omega_\rmP/k\sigma$ in three different panels.
-There are several key features of the response.
-It decays as $\sim \exp{\left[-{\left(k\sigma\right)}^2\nu_\rmc t^3/3\right]}$ at small time and transitions to an exponential decay at large time.
-The long time exponential decay rate is given by $\min{\left[{\rm Re}\left(\gamma_0\right),{\left(k\sigma\right)}^2/\nu_\rmc\right]}$, where $\gamma_0$ is the frequency of the least damped normal mode.
+Fig.~\ref{fig:Phi1k_vs_t} plots $\Phi_{1k}$ in units of $n_e e h_{\kappa 0}/\epsilon_0 k^2$ as a function of time (in units of $1/k\sigma$) for an initial Dirac delta pulse ($s=0$), for eight different values of $\nu_\rmc/k\sigma$ as indicated and for three different values of $\omega_\rmP/k\sigma$ in three different panels.
+The initial decay is cubic exponential, which is more pronounced for $\nu_\rmc < k\sigma$.
+The long time decay is exponential, which manifests more prominently for $\nu_\rmc > k\sigma$.
+The rate of this long time exponential decay is given by $\min{\left[{\rm Re}\left(\gamma_0\right),{\left(k\sigma\right)}^2/\nu_\rmc\right]}$.
 For $\nu_\rmc \gtrsim 2\omega_\rmP$, i.e., when the mean free path is somewhat smaller than the Debye length, this decay rate is $\sim {\left(k\sigma\right)}^2/\nu_\rmc$.
-The transition from the initial super-exponential decay to the late time exponential decay is more pronounced on scales comparable to the mean free path ($\nu_\rmc \sim k\sigma$).
-On scales much smaller than the mean free path ($\nu_\rmc \ll k\sigma$), the small time super-exponential decay is governed by the continuum while the long time exponential decay is governed by the least damped normal mode (as evident from the temporal oscillations of the long time response).
-On scales larger than the mean free path ($\nu_\rmc \gg k\sigma$), the response undergoes a slow exponential decay, guided by the weakly damped continuum and the least damped normal mode (the zero-th order non-oscillatory LB mode), over a timescale $\sim \nu_\rmc/{\left(k\sigma\right)}^2$.
+The transition from the initial cubic exponential decay to the late time exponential decay is more pronounced on scales comparable to the mean free path ($\nu_\rmc \sim k\sigma$).
+On scales much smaller than the mean free path ($\nu_\rmc \ll k\sigma$), the small time cubic exponential decay is governed by the continuum while the long time exponential decay is governed by the least damped discrete mode (as evident from the temporal oscillations of the long time response).
+On scales larger than the mean free path ($\nu_\rmc \gg k\sigma$), the response undergoes a slow exponential decay \citep[see also][]{Bell.83,Epperlein.etal.92,Bychenkov.etal.95,Brantov.Bychenkov.06,Brantov.Bychenkov.12,Rozmus.etal.17}, guided by the weakly damped continuum and the least damped discrete mode (the zero-th order non-oscillatory LB mode), over a timescale $\sim \nu_\rmc/{\left(k\sigma\right)}^2$.
 For $\omega_\rmP\leq \nu_\rmc/2$, the response becomes non-oscillatory, as evident from the absence of oscillations in the response for larger values of $\nu_\rmc$.
 All in all, Fig.~\ref{fig:Phi1k_vs_t} illustrates the smooth changeover from the super-exponential decay of the response on scales smaller than the mean free path ($\nu_\rmc<k\sigma$) and/or in the diffusive regime ($t<1/\nu_\rmc$), to the exponential decay on scales larger than the mean free path ($\nu_\rmc>k\sigma$) and/or in the friction regime ($t>1/\nu_\rmc$).